-Employees' health insurance: 5.00% of monthly payroll (salary and bonuses before tax), according to 47 wage classes (association-managed program).
-The annual average contribution in 2010 was 3.45% of monthly payroll (salary and bonuses before tax), according to 47 wage classes (society-managed program).
+Employees' health insurance: 5% of monthly earnings, according to 50 wage classes (association-managed program).
+The annual average contribution in 2016 is 4.09% of monthly earnings, according to 50 wage classes (society-managed program).

 The minimum monthly earnings used to calculate contributions are 58,000 yen.